Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 - The main window's geometry is saved on exit
 - Added urls in the statusbar when hovering over links
 - Added periodic checking for SMM updates
+- Added FTL launching on Linux
+- Fixed critical bugs in InputStreams returned by FTLDat

 1.1:
 - Added a button to open the mods/ folder